bannerImage.png

 Make use of the marriage tax allowance

 If you're a married couple, or in a civil partnership, check if you qualify for the marriage allowance.
 It could save you £252 per year in tax.
-Furthermore, you could back date your claim by up to 4 years, if you haven't made use of the allowance in that time frame, potentially saving you up £1,008.
+Furthermore, you could back date your claim by up to 4 years, if you haven't made use of the allowance in that time frame, potentially saving you up to £1,008.

 According to HMRC, more than 2m couples could be missing out, and 4.2m can gain from the allowance.
 It applies where one partner earns below the income tax personal allowance of £12,570, and the other partner pays basic-rate income tax.
-You have to be married, or in a civil partnership, if you're cohabiting then you won't be eligible.
+You have to be married, or in a civil partnership, but if you're cohabiting then you won't be eligible.

 It works whereby one of you can transfer £1,260 of your personal allowance to your spouse, or civil partner, if they're earning more.
-There are certain qualifying conditions in order to be able to make this election, one of which is that you cannot be a higher, or additional rate tax payer.
+There are certain qualifying conditions in order to be able to make this election, one of which is that you cannot be a higher, or additional-rate tax payer.

 One partner may pay more tax than the other, but as a couple, you'll likely pay less.
 Plus, once you've applied, you automatically get the tax break every year, until you choose to withdraw it.
 How much you save depends on how much you earn, so be sure to use the government's marriage allowance calculator to work this out.

-High Income Child Benefit Charge
+High-Income Child Benefit Charge

 Retaining tax-free childcare

 The tax-free childcare scheme offers you up to £2,000 towards your childcare costs per year.
 The scheme can be used to help you pay for up to £10,000 of childcare per child each year, or £4,000 in cases of disability.
-This sum can go towards childminders, nurseries, childcare costs and potentially even some holiday camps, and the scheme is open to all workers including self-employed.
+This sum can go towards childminders, nurseries, childcare costs and potentially even some holiday camps, and the scheme is open to all workers including the self-employed.

 Eligibility for tax-free childcare is lost when one parent’s income is above £100,000.
 Pension and gift aid contributions are, however, deductible in calculating the £100,000 income figure.
 Following such a strategy could therefore result potentially in tax free childcare being retained.